axiomhq/tracing-axiom/README.md

 ## Usage

-Add the following to your Cargo.toml:
+Add the following to your `Cargo.toml`:

 ```toml
 [dependencies]